Star Gladiator: Characters

-Rimgal: June's father, the former English scientist Michael Milliam turned into a Velociraptor dinosaur who fights with a Bone Club after Bilstein experimented on him.
+Rimgal - June's father, the former English scientist Michael Milliam turned into a Velociraptor dinosaur who fights with a Bone Club after Bilstein experimented on him.
 Rimgal fights to try and control his transformation.
 However, Rimgal ultimately fails, and fearing his primal instincts will overtake his human sensitivity and end up having him kill his daughter, Rimgal kills himself in the end.
 Rimgal is the only regular character not to return in Plasma Sword: Nightmare of Bilstein (along with Kappah, a secret character).
-He does not have a voice actor but his roars are provided by Michio Sakurai.

-Zelkin Fiskekrogen: A blue-feathered bird-like humanoid alien from the Planet Klondike, which lies from within the Andromeda Galaxy of the universe.
+Zelkin Fiskekrogen - A blue-feathered bird-like humanoid alien from the Planet Klondike, which lies from within the Andromeda Galaxy of the universe.
 He fights with a Plasma Claw.
-Zelkin, who is known for being a brave and noble valiant warrior, fights alongside Bilstein because of his loathing of humans, who nearly destroyed his race during a war.
+Zelkin, who is a brave and noble warrior, fights alongside Bilstein because of his loathing of humans, who nearly destroyed his race during a war.
 Zelkin is an old acquaintance of Hayato.
-Voiced by Hisao Egawa.
+In his true ending, Zelkin realizes that not all of Earth’s people are cruel and brutal.
+Although Zelkin tries to give himself up to Hayato and the other earth warriors they do not accept his surrender, with Hayato telling Zelkin that now that they have fought him they know he is not the enemy.
+Hayato tells Zelkin to go home, thinking that this might bring peace between their two peoples.
+Zelkin expresses his gratitude and heads off to his home planet on a spaceship from Zeta.
+Following the Fourth Empire's return to terrorize the universe in the sequel, Zelkin joins the Star Gladiators to redeem himself.
+His human counterpart in the second game is an American superhero wearing a suit similar to Zelkin, named Eagle.

-Gore Gajah: A big-brained pointy-eared tanned Indonesian who fights with a Plasma Mace.
+Gore Gajah - A big-brained pointy-eared tanned Indonesian who fights with a Plasma Mace.
 Gore, a genius magician, seeks to gain knowledge about Plasma Wizardry and joins Bilstein's Fourth Empire in order to advance his studies into Plasma Power.
 According to Japanese materials, Gore's alien-esque appearance is due to the side effects of the constant abuse of Plasma Wizardry, which had deformed him into his current state.
+In his true ending, Gore announces that he is bored with the Fourth Empire, believing that it offered him no challenge and was a waste of his time as he now plans on terrorizing the Earth and its people.
+The second game has him create an artificial woman named Luca and goes into hiding with her after the Fourth Empire's downfall.
+By this time, Gore has perfected his Plasma Power to transform him into a handsome man, allowing him to conceal his previous identity.